Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Methodology

-\textbf{Stage 1- Image-based rationale generation:} In this stage, the LVLM is prompted to focus exclusively on the image, instructing it to describe the image content, infer possible implications, and reason whether the visual content alone could indicate sarcasm or irony.
+\textbf{Stage 1- Image-based rationale generation:} In this stage, the LVLM is prompted to focus exclusively on the image, instructing it to describe the image content and reason whether the visual content indicates sarcasm.
 This helps capture cues like meme-style content or ironic visual contexts.
 This stage can be formulated as: $R^{I} = LVLM(Prompt^{I}, I)$

 \textbf{Stage 2- Text-based rationale generation:} Here, the LVLM is prompted to consider only the text to identify signs of sarcasm.
 This stage isolates the textual sarcasm signal without visual influence.
 We formulate this stage as: $R^{T} = LVLM(Prompt^{T}, T)$